 "Under a cooking scenario where the stove and oven are used simultaneously for an hour, acute exposures to NO2 from cooking with gas appliances exceed the levels of national and California-based ambient air quality thresholds in more than 90% of modeled emission scenarios," according to a report called Effects of Residential Gas Appliances on Indoor and Outdoor Air Quality and Public Health in California by the UCLA Fielding School of Public Health Department of Environmental Health Sciences.

-Since I covered the importance of proper ventilation systems at home, I'd like to take a minute to cover how to keep kids healthy at school in the age of Covid-19 and beyond.
+Since I covered the importance of proper ventilation systems at home, I'd like to take a minute to cover how to keep kids healthy at school.
 Masks, cleaning classrooms, and handwashing is important.
 But how do we keep the air inside the classroom and cafeteria safe?
 ASHRAE offers some tips, and one of them is to properly ventilate classrooms.
 Sadly, many school buildings have HVAC systems that need to be repaired or replaced and may not have adequate ventilation systems according to Key to Preventing Covid-19 Indoors: Ventilation by the Wall Street Journal.

 To better understand what schools should be doing to keep kids healthy while they're at school, read ASHRAE's Guidance for the Re-Opening of Schools.
 Then ask your school administrator what kind of air ventilation system and air filter your school is currently using.